GraemeFulton/nodebb-plugin-firebase-session-sharing/README.md

 # Session Sharing for NodeBB

 In a nutshell, this plugin allows you to share sessions between your application and NodeBB.
-You'll need to set a special cookie with a common domain, containing a JSON Web Token with user data.
+You'll need to set a special cookie with a common domain, containing a JSON Web Token from Firebase Custom Auth with user data.
 If sufficient, this plugin will handle the rest (user registration/login).

 ## How is this related to SSO?